pittktp/ktp-website/README.md

 We are using the popular MEAN webstack (MongoDB, Express.js, Angular6, and NodeJS) for development.

 ### Frontend
 For the frontend (the user interface) we are using Angular6 due to its extensive premade components.
 Angular is an awesome framework that essentially does the heavy lifting for you so you can focus solely on creating the best UI for your user.
-We are in the age of reactive programming, so we take advantage of the rxjs library to have asyncronous calls for better performance.
+We are in the age of reactive programming, so we take advantage of the rxjs library to have asyncronous calls when possible for better performance.

 ### Backend
 For the backend (server-side) we use NodeJS which is a very popular JavaScript backend tool.
 NodeJS is awesome because it also has extensive libraries to take advantage of.
 For example, when a user creates an account and sends that password to the backend, a library called bcrypt is used to hash this password so that we don't store the user's plaintext password in the database.
 Express.js is middleware that makes setting up a NodeJS server extremely easy.
-MongoDB is a No SQL database that works perfectly for our situation due to the ease of hooking it up to our backend through the middleware Mongoose.
+MongoDB is a No SQL database that works perfectly for our situation due to the ease of hooking up to our backend through the middleware Mongoose.

+### Deployment
+Currently we are hosted on GitHub but have an intention in the very near future of migrating to AWS.